zoearen/dig245-hello-world/README.md

 ---: | ---
 5 | Correct information provided
 5 | Instructions followed
-5 | Project is online, accessible, and linked from Moodle 5 | Code is working (as intended)
+5 | Project is online, accessible, and linked from Moodle by the deadline 5 | Code is working (as intended)
 5% | Bonus!
 Add more info with these [tags](https://www.w3schools.com/tags/default.asp) for extra points `<pre>`, `<blockquote>`, `<img>`, +2 more…
 20 | Total possible